-6 SOLUTION DESIGNS
+565 6 SOLUTION DESIGNS

-The CP provides the multiple solution designs listed in Table 2.
-The designs describe solutions meeting a wide variety of requirements to protect classified DAR.

-The "SF" design consists of SWFDE and FE.
-The SF architecture is typically intended for EUDs such as servers, desktops, laptops, and tablets.

-The "PF" design consists of PE and FE.
-The PF architecture is typically intended for EUDs such as laptops, tablets, and smart phones.

-The "HF" design consists of HWFDE and FE.
-The HF architecture is typically intended for EUDs such as servers, desktops, laptops, and tablets.

-The "HS" design consists of HWFDE and SWFDE.
-The HS architecture is typically intended for EUDs such as servers, desktops, laptops, and tablets.

-The "HH" solution design consists of two independent HWFDE layers.
-The HH architecture is typically intended for EUDs such as servers, desktops, laptops, and tablets.
+- The CP provides the multiple solution designs listed in Figure 2.
+The designs describe solutions meeting a wide variety of requirements to protect classified DAR. - 568 The "SF" design consists of SWFDE and FE.
+The SF architecture is typically intended for EUDs such as 569 servers, desktops, laptops, and tablets. - 570 The "PF" design consists of PE and FE.
+The PF architecture is typically intended for EUDs such as laptops, 571 tablets, and smart phones. - 572 The "HF" design consists of HWFDE and FE.
+The HF architecture is typically intended for EUDs such as 573 servers, desktops, laptops, and tablets. - 574 The "HS" design consists of HWFDE and SWFDE.
+The HS architecture is typically intended for EUDs such 575 as servers, desktops, laptops, and tablets. - 576 The "HH" solution design consists of two independent HWFDE layers.
+The HH architecture is typically 577 intended for EUDs such as servers, desktops, laptops, and tablets. - 578 The "S2" solution design consists of two independent SWFDE layers.
+The S2 architecture is typically - 579 intended for virtual EUDs such as servers, desktops, or laptops that use a hypervisor or other virtualization technology that may employ an array of virtual machines including the Red Data VM, Inner Encryption Component VM, Outer Encryption Component VM, and Black Transport Component VM.